EAWA-IAMTeam/Ecommerce-Product/README.md

 > [!NOTE]
-> Go SDK for Lazada Open API might use new app secret and access token if expired
-> For the response of lazada products, one product might have one or many skus, need to handle it properly during mapping and writing into database
+> Go SDK for Lazada Open API might use new app secret and access token if expired.
+For the response of lazada products, one product might have one or many skus, need to handle it properly during mapping and writing into database

 # Product and API Integration